ReshmaPhilip7/DSASMPFeb25/session_01.md

 ### DARPA Grand Challenge 2005
 ##### A car known as Standley from Standford University lead by Prof. Sebastian won the match.
 The match was to check which car moved from point A to B having obstacles without a driver.They used many sensors , not only GPS.
 ### ImageNet 2012
-##### 3rd golden age.Algorithm found that uisng a founding box we can identify objects like Child,Dog,Chair
+##### 3rd golden age.Algorithm found that using a founding box we can identify objects like Child,Dog,Chair
 ### 2024 Nobel Prize in Physics
 ##### Jeffrey Hinton won the prize for AI.
 ### Deepseek